Codra-Ingenierie-Informatique/DataLab_Client/doc/index.rst

 remote proxy to a DataLab application (server).
 It allows to use DataLab features from a remote computer, and/or from a third-party application.

+It also provides widgets to embed DataLab features in a Qt application (connection dialog, etc.).
+For this particular use case, the library relies on `QtPy`_.

 .. figure:: _static/plotpy-stack-powered.png
     :align: center